home

 As advised in JWT Best Practices $3.1:

-, the expected signature(s) algorithm(s) must be specified.
+For every signature verification method in jwskate, the expected signature(s) algorithm(s) must be specified.
 That is

 to avoid a security flaw where your application accepts tokens with a weaker encryption scheme than what your security